syncfusion-content/blazor-docs/blazor/treegrid/aggregate.md

 ![Footer Aggregate in Blazor TreeGrid](images/blazor-treegrid-footer-aggregate.png)

-> The aggregate values must be accessed inside the template using their corresponding `AggregateType`.
+N> The aggregate values must be accessed inside the template using their corresponding `AggregateType`.

 ## How to format aggregate value